JochemTolsma/SNA-4-Social-Scientists/docs/045-Socionets.md

 Thus, what does the SAOM of RSiena not do??:

 - No re-activity^[<span style='color: red;'>The no-reactivity assumption has been relaxed in the latest version of RSiena</span>]: The act of re-affirming, making or breaking an outgoing tie does not trigger a response by the involved alter
-- No simultaneity: Changes occur one by one
+- No simultaneity: Changes occur one by one.
-- Hence also no cooperation, coordination or negotiation
+  - Hence also no cooperation;
+  - no coordination;
+  - no negotiation
 - No maximization of total utility:
     - No altruistic behavior: Individual utility is maximized, not total utility
 - No strategic behavior: